blackRjb/Rogue-Season-5/README.md

 #Tweaked the target selector to add a new logic arround totem from umbracrux.

+#Added selector Target by adding a Close Target preference (It will still use preference for elite/champions etc but will prioritise Hardly closest one) that will probably need some adjustement in futur

+#Added Dance of knives In preparation of S6 (need to introduce few value onto spell) atm is not valide, just using for interface^^

 Todo list : Try to rework the shadowclone logic to dont spam it randomly against low tier enemy. waiting for more idea/work to do from feedback.